Maternal Health In the U.S – A Mounting Crisis

 As we conducted research to bring together the ideas and concepts for this white paper, our team pulled information from recent healthcare news, and interviewed a series of telehealth specialists, maternity care providers, and real stories from women who recently experienced high-risk pregnancies.
 As a telehealth solution provider, we are actively looking for ways to increase access to care, improve patient outcomes, manage healthcare costs and address gaps that have long created barriers in healthcare.
 Together we have created the potential for solutions that can almost immediately address the challenges facing present and future families in the U.S.

-Augmenting Traditional Maternity Care with Virtual Care
+Augmenting Traditional Maternity Care

 - Close gaps in the care cycle from prenatal to postnatal and newborn care.